sbhunia/sbhunia.github.io/publications/index.md

 ### Thesis
-- "Performance Evaluation of WiMax Network in Aspect of Modulation and Coding Schemes and Hand-off using Opnet", Master's Thesis at Jadavpur University
+- "Performance Evaluation of WiMax Network in Aspect of Modulation and Coding Schemes and Hand-off using Opnet", Master's Thesis at Jadavpur University. [{{pdfsign}}](manuscripts/thesis_mtech.pdf)

 ### Invited Articles